 If you’re applying for a Victorian government teaching or teaching aide position, in addition to your resume, you’ll need to supply responses to the key selection criteria.
-Each criteria requires a short statement (60-120 words) with clear, concrete examples of how you meet the criteria (you should use the SAO formula i.e. Situation, Action, Outcome).
+Each criterion requires a short statement (60-120 words) with clear, concrete examples of how you meet the requirements (you should use the SAO formula i.e. Situation, Action, Outcome).
 We are experts in working collaboratively with you to identify, explore and develop relevant examples from your career to meet the application guidelines.
-For help with your application, please contact us for a quote.
+Learn more about our selection criteria writing service here.

 Here’s an example of how to address selection criteria for a Victorian teaching position: